aizkhaj/aizkhaj.github.io/_portfolio/blocjams.md

 layout: post
 title: Bloc Jams
 thumbnail-path: "img/blocjams.png"
 short-description: Bloc Jams is a generic music streaming web application that hosts a collection of albums and a playable list of songs.
+This project uses VanillaJS (EcmaScript 5) and jQuery.

 ---